What is the meaning of the number 7?

 - there are 7 centers of energy (or “chakras”) in Yoga,

 - there are 7 planets in traditional astrology

 - (I guess you have found even more examples)…

 All this seems pretty simple, quite ordinary.
 But it’s not!

-The number 7 and its Angels
+The meaning of number 7 and the Angels

 It also refers to what is particularly dear to your heart: the Heavens (there are 7 of them) where the angelical orders reside and where the Archangels are Princes.